learnable-content/contributor-documentation/Course Helpers & TA's/Repositories.md

 After you typed the new name of the branch and hit enter You will immediately be taken to your newly created branch
 ![Branch Created](repo-screenshot-images/branch-created.png)

+and that's how you create a screencast repo!